aisthesis/investor-bot/predictors/linreg/09/README.md

     -   Growth
     -   Relative volume.
 Measured against average of last 252 sessions.
     -   SMA growth.
 Last 20 sessions.
+    -   EMA growth.
+Span of 20 sessions.
+    -   Volatility of growth.
+Window of 20 sessions.

 Note that raw SMA would lead to incomparable data points whenever 2 equities differ in value.
 So growth of SMA is used.
+Similarly for EMA.

 Only data since 1995 is used, as adjusted volumes on older data get so small as to create additional noise due to rounding.